bitrise-io/devcenter/_articles/en/reviews/creating-add-ons.md

 2. Make the binary executable.

        chmod +x /usr/local/bin/bitrise-addon-test

+### Configuring the add-on for testing

-3. Create a `config.yml` file for your add-on and place it in the directory of the add-on.
+1. Create a `config.yml` file for your add-on and place it in the directory of the add-on.

    The testing kit's GitHub repository contains an example configuration file.
-4. Fill the file with the required values:
+1. Fill the file with the required values:

    * The URL of your add-on.
    * The authentication token.